 Most importantly perhaps, thinking about how workforce development programs should be structured has evolved.
 So have views on how public agencies and their contractors should be held accountable — and for what.

-All of which brings us to the proposed Workforce Opportunity and Investment Act — proclaimed by key Republicans and Democrats both as a “bicameral, bipartisan … deal to improve the nation’s workforce development system.”
+All of which brings us to the proposed Workforce Innovation and Opportunity Act — proclaimed by key Republicans and Democrats both as a “bicameral, bipartisan … deal to improve the nation’s workforce development system.”

 Getting to this point wasn’t easy.
 Last year, House Republicans crafted — and with scant help from Democrats, passed — a bill that would have eliminated 35 WIA programs and effectively rolled the rest into a block grant, with funds frozen for seven years at the Fiscal Year 2014 level.